johnpeterman72/Riper.Sigma-Copilot/README.md

 ## 🎯 Overview

-CursorRIPER Σ (Sigma) is a structured development methodology that provides mathematically precise operational modes for software development.
+RIPER Σ (Sigma) is a structured development methodology that provides mathematically precise operational modes for software development.
 This GitHub Copilot edition adapts the original Cursor IDE framework to work seamlessly with GitHub Copilot's capabilities while maintaining the mathematical elegance and symbolic notation.

 ### The 5 RIPER Modes